atralex/atralex/README.md

 ### Deployment and Operating Systems
 - Proficient in deploying applications, with a focus on efficient and reliable deployment processes.
-- Fluent in Linux, particularly in Debian and Ubuntu distributions, enhancing my ability to manage and maintain robust server environments.
+- Fluent in Linux, particularly in Debian and Ubuntu distributions.

 ## 📫 Contact
 - LinkedIn: [Alejandro Rodríguez González](https://www.linkedin.com/in/alejandro-rodriguez-gonzalez-500b6621a/)